skuid/skuid-labs/experiments/pages/docusign/autoPopulationTutorial.md

 5. Set the Client Secret to the Secret Key you saved from DocuSign earlier.
 Save!
 6. Now go to Data Sources > Data Sources
 7. Create a New Data Source with a unique name and with the REST Data Source Type
-8. Set the URL to  https://demo.docusign.net/restapi and the Authentication Provider to DocuSign.
-Save.
+8. Set the URL to  https://demo.docusign.net/restapi and select the Authentication Provider that you created in Steps 1-5.

 ##### Skuid Page: